don't forget to dream

 Writer/Director/Executive Producer

-His latest short film, "TO RAISE A CHILD" premiered at the San Francisco Black Film Festival in June 2018.
+His second short film, "TO RAISE A CHILD" premiered at the San Francisco Black Film Festival in June 2018.
 The short film has also been selected by the Capital City Black Film Festival, DUMBO Film Festival and the Toronto Black Film Festival.
 During post-production of the film, Robert relocated to Los Angeles, California in 2018 and he continues to pursue filmmaking and public relations.

 TO RAISE A CHILD, 2018